 Dr. Sarah Wittekind (Macey), an accomplished violist, is an active recitalist, orchestral and chamber musician, recording musician, adjunct professor, and music teacher living in the Chicago area.
 She is currently in-demand as a viola and violin instructor and performer.
-Dr. Wittekind earned her Doctorate of Musical Arts and Master’s of Music from the University of Cincinnati, College-Conservatory of Music (CCM).
 She offers local in-person lessons when safe to do so, as well as video lessons worldwide.

-While attending CCM she studied with Dr. Catharine Carroll-Lees.
-Dr. Wittekind received her Bachelor of Music from Butler University where she studied with Richard Auldon Clark.
+Dr. Wittekind earned her Doctorate of Musical Arts and Master’s of Music from the University of Cincinnati, College-Conservatory of Music (CCM), where she attended on a performance-based scholarship.
+While at CCM, she studied under the tutelage of Dr. Catharine Carroll-Lees.
+Dr. Wittekind received her Bachelor of Music from Butler University where she received instruction from Richard Auldon Clark.
 She has also studied with Masao Kawasaki, Larry Shapiro, and members of the Ariel Quartet.
 In addition, she has participated in masterclasses with Kate Lewis, James Dunham, and Spencer Martin.

 Dr. Wittekind has extensive experience in teaching both at the collegiate and pre-collegiate levels.
-She served on the faculty at CCM as an Adjunct Professor of Viola where she instructed private lessons to undergraduate and graduate students, formulated courses, coached chamber ensembles, and advised independent studies.
-Prior to that position, Dr. Wittekind was a graduate assistant to the viola studio at CCM where she taught scales and technique lessons to undergraduate and graduate students.
+She currently serves on the faculty at CCM as an Adjunct Professor, where she instructs private lessons to undergraduate and graduate students, formulates courses, coaches chamber ensembles, and advises independent studies.
+She is currently instructing courses that she designed on String Repertoire and String Pedagogy to undergraduate, artist diploma, master’s, and doctoral students.
+Prior to that position, Dr. Wittekind was a graduate assistant to the viola studio at CCM.
+In the role of graduate assistant, she taught scales and technique lessons to undergraduate and graduate students.
 Additionally, Dr. Wittekind has maintained a full studio of pre-college students with Cincinnati Strings and City Strings.
 She previously taught with the Butler Community Arts School (BCAS) in Indianapolis, Indiana and independently in Chicago.
 Dr. Wittekind has also spent many of her summers teaching for string camps with upwards of 120 students.